QiyuanY/expKDHR/README.md

 # MVHR

-This repository is the implementation of NVHR:
+This repository is the implementation of MVHR:

 Multi-layer information fusion based on graph convolutional network(lightGCN) and Multi-view Contrastive Learning herb recommendation